NBA salary cap: Stretch provision

-Both the 2005 and 2011 CBAs contained a so-called "stretch" provision regarding payment of guaranteed money to waived players and its effect on the salary cap; the 2011 provisions were kept in the 2017 CBA.
+Both the 2005 and 2011 CBAs contained a so-called "stretch" provision regarding the payment of guaranteed money to waived players and its effect on the salary cap; the 2011 provisions were kept in the 2017 CBA.

 Under the 2005 CBA, players and teams could alter the schedule of payments to waived players by mutual agreement.
 The remaining guaranteed salary was equally spread across the remaining years of the player's contract.

 The 2011 CBA dramatically changed this regime.
 While contracts signed under the 2005 CBA remained under the original scheme, different rules apply to contracts signed since the 2011 CBA went into effect.
 Today, when a team waives a player, it can spread the remaining guaranteed salary (and its accompanying cap hit) over twice the remaining length of the contract, plus one year.
 According to Coon, "if a team has an underperforming player with one season remaining at $12 million, the team can waive him and stretch his salary across three seasons at $4 million per season."

 Amnesty clause

 The NBA Amnesty Clause provided franchises a means of escaping a contractual obligation to a player whose performance falls far short of the extremely large salary they initially agreed to pay him.

 Under the 2005 CBA, one player could be waived prior to the start of the 2005–06 season and not count toward the luxury tax.
 Unlike the 2011 CBA, the player still counted under the salary cap.
 The 2005 amnesty provision was derisively named the "Allan Houston Rule", but his team, the New York Knicks, did not actually use the measure on Houston—they instead applied it to Jerome Williams because Allan Houston later retired for medical reasons the same season.
-Jerome Williams would retire from the NBA just two days after being waived under the amnesty clause for the Knicks that season.
+Jerome Williams retired from the NBA just two days after being waived under the amnesty clause.

 Under the 2011 Collective Bargaining Agreement (CBA), each franchise was allowed to waive one player prior to the start of any season between the 2011–12 and 2015–16 seasons.
-The remaining salary still contractually owed will not be included in the salary cap or luxury tax totals of the team terminating his employment.
-Only players signed prior to the 2011–12 season can be "amnestied."
-The clause can be exercised during the seven days following the NBA's July moratorium period on player transactions.
-The clause's provisions allow a rival team to claim an amnestied player at a significantly (often, dramatically) reduced salary; the waiving team only has to pay the player the remaining balance.
-The team with the highest bid acquires the player.
-If unclaimed, the player becomes a free agent.
-Teams over the salary cap can only acquire an amnestied player if he becomes a free agent and the offer would be limited to the veteran's minimum contract.
+The remaining salary still contractually owed was not included in the salary cap or luxury tax totals of the team terminating his employment.
+Only players signed prior to the 2011–12 season could be "amnestied," and the clause could be exercised during the seven days following the NBA's July moratorium period on player transactions.
+The clause's provisions allowed a rival team to claim an amnestied player at a significantly (often, dramatically) reduced salary; the waiving team only had to pay the player the remaining balance.
+The team with the highest bid would acquire the player; if unclaimed, the player would become a free agent.
+Teams over the salary cap could only acquire an amnestied player if he became a free agent, and the offer would be limited to the veteran's minimum contract.